cypress-io/cypress-documentation/source/guides/core-concepts/introduction-to-cypress.md

   .click()
 ```

 Cypress will automatically *wait* for elements to pass their default assertions.
-Just like with explicit assertions you've added, all of these assertions share the *same* timeout values.
+Like with the explicit assertions you've added, all of these assertions share the *same* timeout values.

 ### Example #2: Reversing the Default Assertion